golangci/misspell/README.md

 The main code is [MIT](https://github.com/golangci/misspell/blob/master/LICENSE).

-Misspell also makes uses of the Golang standard library and contains a modified version of Golang's [strings.Replacer](https://golang.org/pkg/strings/#Replacer) which are covered under a [BSD License](https://github.com/golang/go/blob/master/LICENSE).
+Misspell also makes uses of the Golang standard library and contains a modified version of Golang's [strings.Replacer](https://golang.org/pkg/strings/#Replacer) which is covered under a [BSD License](https://github.com/golang/go/blob/master/LICENSE).
 Type `misspell -legal` for more details or see [legal.go](https://github.com/golangci/misspell/blob/master/legal.go)

 <a name="words"></a>